24 Church St, Falmouth : 01326 319461

 Have a look at the calendar text here to see what's coming up.

-A dual exhibition featuring a selection of portraits and figures in watercolour, ink and mixed media.
+This is a dual exhibition featuring a selection of portraits and figures in watercolour, ink and mixed media.
 A collection of both friends’ and strangers’ portraits, observed for their likeness and character, using a variety of source materials.

-One of the functions of the artist is to be a teacher.
+Rob suggests that one of the functions of the artist is to be a teacher.
 Any work of art enables the viewer to see the world in a slightly different way.
 The lessons learned will depend on the viewer as much as the artist but good art will stay with you for the rest of your life.

-a never-ending source of friends who are willing to submit to having their portrait
+Both Rob and Jude regularly attend Falmouth Sketch Club, run by Eve Bourrat, where there is a never-ending source of friends who are willing to submit to having their portrait painted.

-Rob has only discovered the joys of watercolour painting in the past year or so.
+Rob begins by taking a series of photographs which form the basis of a careful pencil drawing before painting commences.
+He has only discovered the joys of watercolour painting in the past year or so.
 The white paper is the watercolourists friend.
 It enables a certain light to shine through while accepting a stronger layering of colour when required.
 Works in watercolour can be as deeply coloured as an acrylic or oil painting.

 Painting portraits is the ultimate challenge for an artist.
 It is clear when something has gone wrong and, in watercolour, it is not always easy to correct the gaze of an eye or a less-than-happy smile.
 The most satisfying portraits are those which are enjoyed by the subjects themselves.

 Jude has a playful approach to portraiture.
-In addition to life drawing and urban sketching her fascination with drawing strangers was primarily driven by participating in the online community of artists who meet regularly to draw each other, often as fast portraits to the length of a track of music.
-The practice is described as totally absorbing, with intensity driven by the short time available.
+Her fascination with drawing strangers was primarily driven by participating in the online community of artists who meet regularly via zoom to draw live models in a set timeframe and also to draw each other’s portraits.
+These poses are often limited to the length of one short music track.
+Jude describes this practice as totally absorbing, with the intensity driven by the short time available.
 It allows for testing a range of drawing mediums and papers.
 Focusing on the pose and eyes of the person in real time gives a brief insight into their world.
-The regular faces who participate become familiar and revisiting the sketches allow the moment to be relived and reconsidered.
+This fast approach influences all of her people sketches, both in life drawing and timed live online work.
+Several projects and International exhibitions have evolved from the online zoom portraiture community, particularly the Drawing is Free project, hosted by Chloe Briggs in Paris (see Drawing is free.org ) highlighting the value of collaborative art.

 ROB JOHNSEY AND JUDE CLEGG: FRIENDS AND STRANGERS